 The upgrades added new, modern features while staying true to the architectural heritage and historical significance of the building.
 The new façade integrates the existing “folded roof” with added sails and terrace lookouts to create a world-class aesthetic while paying homage to the original design of the arena, as well as the harbor and history of sailing within Baltimore.
 The renovations also include expanded seating, upgraded concourses with new concessions, new suites and premium spaces, improved acoustics, and sustainably-focused upgrades such as LED lighting.

-CAA ICON provided the full scope of services for Project Management on the Baltimore Arena project.
+CAA ICON provided the full scope of services for Project Management on the CFG Bank Arena project:

 - Plan and Organize